-We do use some plastic plug flats, flower pots and trays of cell packs, but we also like to use our home-made wood plant trays, as we can grow big sturdy plants in them, and reuse the flats year after year.
+We do use some plastic plug flats, pots, and trays of cell packs, but we also like to use our homemade wooden trays, because we can grow big sturdy plants in them, and reuse the flats year after year.

-I recommend choosing a standard size for your flats, to make life simpler when fitting all the flats into your warm sunny growing space, as well as when calculating how much to plant.
-We have a large garden, and we use flats 12" by 24".
-We make two depths: 3" flats for sowing seeds in, and 4" flats for spotting out the seedlings to grow them on.
-I don't recommend bigger than 12 x 24 x 4" as the filled flats get very heavy, and none of us needs to lift extra weight, when that can be avoided by a bit of planning.
+I recommend choosing a standard size for your flats, to make life simpler when fitting all the flats into your warm, sunny growing space, as well as when calculating how much to plant.
+We have a large garden, and we use flats that are 12 by 24 inches.
+We make two depths: 3-inch flats for sowing seeds, and 4-inch flats for growing the seedlings.
+I don’t recommend flats bigger than that, as the filled flats get very heavy, and none of us needs to lift extra weight when that can be avoided by a bit of planning.

 We gather small scrap boards and make up a batch of flats at a time.
-We usually end up making a couple of half-size 12 x 12" flats to use up the wood scraps too.
-I like Eastern Red cedar or pine.
+We usually end up making a couple of half-sized 12-by-12-inch flats to use up the wood scraps.
+I like Eastern red cedar or pine.
 Avoid oak.
-Not only is it heavy, but it splinters painfully, and is not so easy to work with as soft woods.
-Avoid ply, and all other manufactured boards, as the glues and fillers can be toxic to plants.
-Likewise avoid pressure-treated wood.
+Not only is it heavy, but it also splinters painfully, and it’s not as easy to work with as soft woods.
+Avoid plywood and other manufactured boards, as the glues and fillers can be toxic to plants.
+Likewise, avoid pressure-treated wood.

-We cut 12" wide end boards of the thickest pieces, about ½ to ¾" thick, and 3" or 4" wide.
-Because I'm working with scraps, I generally cut the collected boards into the biggest possible parts.
-If you are buying or milling your own lumber, you can plan out your cutting list exactly.
-The side and bottom boards are thinner, maybe ¼ to ½" thick.
-The side boards need to be 24" by 3" or 4".
-The bottom boards are 24" long, of random widths.
-In fact you can use obliquely cut or waney-edged pieces for the bottoms of the flats, if you are creative.
+We cut 12-inch-wide end boards of the thickest pieces, about 1/2 to 3/4 inch thick, and 3 to 4 inches wide.
+Because I’m working with scraps, I generally cut the collected boards into the biggest possible parts.
+If you’re buying or milling your own lumber, you can plan out your cutting list exactly.
+The side and bottom boards are thinner, maybe 1/4 to 1/2 inch thick.
+The side boards need to be 24 inches long by 3 to 4 inches wide.
+The bottom boards are 24 inches long, of random widths.
+In fact, you can use obliquely cut or waney-edged pieces for the bottoms of the flats, if you’re creative.

-First assemble the "side walls" of your flats, drilling through the thinner sides and into the thicker ends.
+First, assemble the “side walls” of your flats, drilling through the thinner sides and into the thicker ends.
 This is a nice basic woodworking task for beginners of all ages.
-Use exterior grade screws, because they will be wet a lot of the time in use.
-Once you have the four sides together, turn the frame over and fasten bottom boards, leaving small gaps (up to ½") between them.
-This helps make it possible to combine various widths of board.
-Turning the frame over gives you a flat surface to fasten the bottom boards to, in case your sides and ends were slightly different widths.
-The gaps will help with drainage and stop the wet boards buckling.
-I keep a supply of ready cut and drilled boards to make running repairs during the season.
+Use exterior grade screws, because they’ll be wet a lot of the time they’re in use.
+Once you have the four sides together, turn the frame over and fasten the bottom boards, leaving small gaps (up to 1/2 inch) between them.
+This will help make it possible to combine various widths of board.
+Turning the frame over will give you a flat surface to fasten the bottom boards to, in case your sides and ends were slightly different widths.
+The gaps will help with drainage and stop the wet boards from buckling.
+I keep a supply of ready-cut and drilled boards to make running repairs during the season.

 Sowing Seeds in Open Flats

-Take a 3" deep seed starting tray and line it with a double layer of newspaper (to stop the compost falling out the gaps).
-Have the paper come part way up the sides, but never poking out above the compost, as this wicks the water out of the compost.
-Fill the flat with compost - we use a plastic dustpan which happens to be just the right width, and works much better than a trowel or a shovel.
-Scrape the dustpan across the frame of the flat to ensure it is evenly and completely filled.
+Take a 3-inch-deep seed starting tray and line it with a double layer of newspaper (to stop the compost from falling out the gaps).
+Have the paper come partway up the sides, but never poking out above the compost, as this will wick the water out of the compost.
+Fill the flat with compost — we use a plastic dustpan, which happens to be just the right width, and works much better than a trowel or a shovel.
+Scrape the dustpan across the frame of the flat to ensure it’s evenly and completely filled.

-Next make tiny furrows for the seeds.
-We use a plastic ruler pressed into the surface of the damp compost and pushed back and forth.
-Sow the seeds, aiming for 3-5 per inch for most crops.
-Cover the seeds over shallowly (except for celery and some flowers which need light).
+Next, make tiny furrows for the seeds.
+We use a plastic ruler pressed into the surface of the damp compost, and push it back and forth.
+Sow the seeds, aiming for 3 to 5 per inch for most crops.
+Cover the seeds over shallowly (except for celery and some flowers, which need light).
 Water and grow the seeds indoors.

 Spotting Out Seedlings into Transplant Flats

-Once the seedlings have emerged and the seed leaves opened fully, it's time to spot the seedlings out into the deeper flats to grow on until you transplant them outdoors.
+Once the seedlings have emerged and the seed leaves have opened fully, it’s time to spot the seedlings out into the deeper flats to grow on until you transplant them outdoors.
 Fill the bigger flats with compost in the same way.
-We have a dibble board with 40 wood pegs glued into holes in a 12 x 24" piece of plywood in 8 rows down the 24" direction, 5 offset rows in the 12" direction.
-The pegs are about 2 ½" apart from all their nearest neighbors.
-This gives the 40 plants about 7 square inches each, which is a nice lot of space.
+We have a dibble board with 40 wood pegs glued into holes in a 12-by-24-inch piece of plywood in eight rows down the 24-inch direction, and five offset rows in the 12-inch direction.
+The pegs are about 2-1/2 inches apart from all their nearest neighbors.
+This gives the 40 plants about 7 square inches each, which is a nice amount of space.
 We press the dibble board down into the surface of the compost, making 40 holes at once.

 We use a butter knife to loosen the seedlings in the seed flat.
 Then, handling them only by the seed leaves (which are tough and disposable), we shake the seedlings apart.
-We use the knife to deepen the hole in the transplant flat if needed, then we jiggle the seedling to get the roots pointing downward in the hole.
+We use the knife to deepen the hole in the transplant flat if needed, and then we jiggle the seedling to get the roots pointing downward in the hole.
 With the knife and the other hand, we press the compost firmly around the plants.
-For small plants such as lettuce, we spot into 3" deep flats, but bigger brassicas and tomatoes need 4" flats.
+For small plants, such as lettuce, we spot into 3-inch-deep flats, but bigger brassicas and tomatoes need 4-inch flats.
 Water and wait.